onflow/fcl-js/packages/protobuf/README.md

 ## Generating Protobuf Files

+First, ensure you have `protoc` installed on your machine. `protoc` is a tool that will allow us to generate js-protobuf files.
+To install `protoc`, follow the guide available here https://grpc.io/docs/quickstart/go/#protocol-buffers (note: MacOS users can install `protoc` using homebrew: `brew install protoc`)

 To generate the js-protobuf files, run the following command in the root of this package:

 ```